bloodydoves/BattleTech-Advanced/CustomAmmoCategories/ReadMe.txt

 "DynamicDesignMasksDefs":["DesignMaskCrystals","DesignMaskForest","DesignMaskGeothermal","DesignMaskGeothermalLava","DesignMaskIce","DesignMaskRadiation","DesignMaskSpores","DesignMaskBurningForest","DesignMaskBurnedForest","DesignMaskBurningTerrain"],
  list of design mask to load. <BurningForestDesignMask> and <BurnedForestDesignMask> should always included to this list.
-"BurningFX":"vfxPrfPrtl_fireTerrain_lrgLoop", - VFX prefab spawned in hex cell on fire "BurnedFX":"vfxPrfPrtl_miningSmokePlume_lrg_loop", - VFX prefab spawned in hex cell on fire exhaust "BurningScaleX":1, - scale for burning VFX (note not all VFXes supports scaling vfxPrfPrtl_fireTerrain_lrgLoop does not) "BurningScaleY":1,
+"BurningFX":"vfxPrfPrtl_fireTerrain_lrgLoop", - VFX prefab spawned in hex cell on fire "BurnedFX":"vfxPrfPrtl_miningSmokePlume_lrg_loop", - not used any more "BurningScaleX":1, - scale for burning VFX (note not all VFXes supports scaling vfxPrfPrtl_fireTerrain_lrgLoop does not) "BurningScaleY":1,
 "BurningScaleZ":1,